Little Lon

 • price 2 of 4

 In a city packed with secret bars, there's a special place in our hearts for Above Board.
-Hayden Lambert (ex-Bar Americano) rules the command centre at the heart of a tiny room, with only a handful of seats facing Lambert as he dispenses drinks that put the art back into artisanal.
+Hayden Lambert (ex-Bar Americano) rules the command centre at the heart of a tiny room, with only a handful of seats facing him as he dispenses drinks that put the art back into artisanal.
 The menu proudly declares that Lambert delivers cocktails and bad banter: something worth mentioning as he’s had years honing his daggy dad jokes, dry wit and old-man grump.
 This adds to your experience, rather than takes away, as the offering at Above Board is not just personalised, but personal.
-Sure, a chat with Lambert will help you determine if you’re after a classic or a signature cocktail (all $21), but you’re also getting a little bit of his life story with every drink.
+Sure, a chat with Lambert will help you determine if you’re after a classic or a signature cocktail, but you’re also getting a little bit of his life story with every drink.

 Once you've visited here, check out more of Melbourne's hidden bars.